Texas Layoffs — July 2019

 Largest Layoffs

-The biggest impact was at Nix Hospital at its San Antonio facility, reporting 585 affected workers.
+The largest notice was filed by Nix Hospital at its San Antonio facility, reporting 585 affected workers.
 Charming Charlie-Houston followed with 271 workers.

 Trend & Outlook